Lab 01: Dealing with Spatial Data in Python

 .
 These maps are less appealing compared to the ones generated via GIS softwares.
 In fact, the package: matplotlib

-is very powerful in providing us beautiful visualization in Python.
+is very powerful in providing us beautiful visualization in Python too.
 Let’s try it.

 First, let’s add some legends to the bristol_building